Contact A Lawyer

 IVC FILTER LAWSUIT STATUS: Lawyers are reviewing potential Cook IVC Filter lawsuits, Bard Recovery IVC Filter lawsuits and Bard G2 IVC Filter lawsuits for individuals nationwide.
 All cases are handled under a contingency fee, which means that there are no fees or expenses unless a recovery is obtained.

-OVERVIEW: Inferior Vena Cava (IVC) filters are small devices designed to catch blood clots that may break free inside the deep veins of the body and travel toward the lungs.
+OVERVIEW: Inferior Vena Cava (IVC) filters, or blood clot filters, are small devices designed to catch blood clots that may break free inside the deep veins of the body and travel toward the lungs.
 The spider-like filters are implanted in patients who are at risk for a pulmonary embolism, when they are unable to take anticoagulants or when those medications have failed.

 At least 900 adverse event reports have been received by the FDA involving complications from IVC filters.
 One of the most common complaints is of the filter, or a piece of the filter, breaking off and migrating through the patient’s body.